joakimk/devbox-tools/README.md

 It autodetects dependencies a bit like heroku, uses docker for services (like postgres) and can cache both code and data for quicker installs.

-## Setting up your organizations devbox repo
+## Setting up your devbox repo

-This oneliner will setup a devbox repo to host the Vagrant VM and your customizations.
+Setup a new devbox repo.

     mkdir devbox && cd devbox && git clone git@github.com:joakimk/devbox_tools.git && devbox_tools/bootstrap